clairehxq/PUI2016_xh895/HW5_xh895/readme.md

-# assign 1: did my own work.
+# assign 1: worked on my own
 1. data preparation:
 Used citibike data.
 Converted birth year data to age.
 Dropped age bigger than 85.